zytedata/duplicate-url-discarder/README.rst

    :alt: Documentation Status

-``duplicate-url-discarder`` contains Scrapy components that allow discarding requests with duplicate URLs, using customizable policies to configure which URLs are considered duplicate.
+``duplicate-url-discarder`` contains Scrapy components that allow discarding requests with duplicate URLs, using customizable URL processors to configure which URLs are considered duplicate.

 Quick Start
 ***********